 String confusion exists where a string so nearly resembles another that it is likely to deceive or cause confusion.
 For a likelihood of confusion to exist, it must be probable, not merely possible that confusion will arise in the mind of the average, reasonable Internet user.
-Mere association, in the sense that the string brings another string to mind, is insufficient to find a likelihood of confusion.
+Mere association, in the sense that the string brings another string to mind, is insufficient to find a likelihood of confusion.2

-3.5.2 Legal Rights Objection
+3.45.2 Legal Rights Objection

-In interpreting and giving meaning to GNSO Recommendation 3 ("Strings must not infringe the existing legal rights of others that are recognized or enforceable under generally accepted and internationally recognized principles of law"), a DRSP panel presiding over a legal rights objection will determine whether the potential use of the applied-for TLD by the applicant takes unfair advantage of the distinctive character or the reputation of the objector's trademark or service mark ("mark"), or unjustifiably impairs the distinctive character or the reputation of the objector's mark, or otherwise creates an impermissible likelihood of confusion between the applied-for TLD and the objector's mark, by considering the following non-exclusive factors:
+In interpreting and giving meaning to GNSO Recommendation 3 ("Strings must not infringe the existing legal rights of others that are recognized or enforceable under generally accepted and internationally recognized principles of law"), a DRSP panel of experts presiding over a legal rights objection will determine whether the potential use of the applied-for gTLD by the applicant takes unfair advantage of the distinctive character or the reputation of the objector's registered or unregistered trademark or service mark ("mark"), or unjustifiably impairs the distinctive character or the reputation of the objector's mark, or otherwise creates an impermissible likelihood of confusion between the applied-for gTLD and the objector's mark, by considering the following non-exclusive factors:

-- 1. Whether the applied-for TLD is identical or similar, including in appearance, phonetic sound or meaning, to the objector's existing mark. - 2.
-Whether the objector's acquisition and use of rights in the mark has been bona fide. - Whether and to what extent there is recognition in the relevant sector of the public of the sign corresponding to the TLD, as the mark of the objector, of the applicant or of a third party. - 4.
-Applicant's intent in applying for the TLD, including whether the applicant, at the time of application for the TLD, had knowledge of the objector's mark, or could not have reasonably been unaware of that mark, and including whether the applicant has engaged in a pattern of conduct whereby it applied for or operates TLDs or registrations in TLDs which are identical or confusingly similar to the marks of others.
+- Whether the applied-for gTLD is identical or similar, including in appearance, phonetic sound or meaning, to the objector's existing mark. - 2.
+Whether the objector's acquisition and use of rights in the mark has been bona fide. - 3.
+Whether and to what extent there is recognition in the relevant sector of the public of the sign corresponding